Pedro Monteiro (footballer)

-Pedro Filipe Tinoco Monteiro (born 30 January 1994) is a Portuguese professional footballer who plays as a centre-back for Liga 1 club Madura United.
+Pedro Filipe Tinoco Monteiro (born 30 January 1994) is a Portuguese professional footballer who plays as a centre-back for Super League club Madura United.

 Club career

 Freamunde

 Born in Paços de Ferreira, Monteiro finished his youth career with local club S.C.
 Freamunde.
 His first season as a senior was 2013–14, when he helped to promotion to the Segunda Liga as champions.
 He made his debut in the competition on 9 August 2014 in a 1–0 home win against Atlético Clube de Portugal, and scored his first goal the following 11 January to open the 3–0 victory over C.D.
-Trofense also at the Campo do SC Freamunde.
+Trofense also at the Complexo Desportivo do SC Freamunde.

 Braga

 Monteiro was recalled by S.C.
 Braga in January 2015, from Freamunde where he was serving a loan.
 Being initially assigned to the reserve team, he played mostly with them also in the second division; his first match occurred on 8 February, in a 2–3 home loss to G.D.
 Chaves where he featured the full 90 minutes.

 Monteiro made three competitive appearances at the Estádio Municipal de Braga; his Primeira Liga bow took place on 30 January 2015, in the 1–0 home defeat of Moreirense FC.
 Whilst under contract, he also served loans at Apollon Limassol FC (where he won the Cypriot Cup under his compatriot Pedro Emanuel) and F.C.
 Paços de Ferreira.